scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

-A major release comes with changes that users may have to adapt to, but we worked hard to strike a balance between improvements and ensuring that the transition to NumPy 2 is as seamless as possible.
-We wrote a comprehensive [migration guide](https://numpy.org/devdocs/numpy_2_0_migration_guide.html), and a [ruff plugin](https://numpy.org/devdocs/numpy_2_0_migration_guide.html#ruff-plugin) helps to automatically update Python code so it will work with both NumPy 1 and NumPy 2.
+A major release comes with changes that users may have to adapt to, but we worked hard to strike a balance between improvements and ensuring that the transition to NumPy 2.0 is as seamless as possible.
+We wrote a comprehensive [migration guide](https://numpy.org/devdocs/numpy_2_0_migration_guide.html), and a [ruff plugin](https://numpy.org/devdocs/numpy_2_0_migration_guide.html#ruff-plugin) helps to automatically update Python code so it will work with both NumPy 1.x and NumPy 2.x.

+We knew when we started the development for 2.0 that rolling out a NumPy 2.0 will be (temporarily) disruptive, because of the backwards-incompatible ABI change in particular which prevents previously-released wheels of other packages that use the NumPy C API from working with numpy 2.0 wheels in the PyPI ecosystem.
+We spent an extraordinary amount of effort communicating these changes, helping downstream projects adapt, tracking compatibility of popular open source projects (see, e.g., [numpy#26191](https://github.com/numpy/numpy/issues/26191), and completing the release process at a very mild pace to give everyone enough time to adapt.
+No doubt the next few weeks will be slightly rocky still, however we expect this to be manageable and well worth it in the long run.

-While we do require C API users to recompile their projects to support running with NumPy 2, we prepared for this already in NumPy 1.25.
+While we do require C API users to recompile their projects to support running with NumPy 2.0, we prepared for this already in NumPy 1.25.
 The build process was simplified so that you can now always compile with the latest NumPy version.
-This means that projects build with NumPy 2 are "magically" compatible with 1.x.
-It also means that projects no longer need to build their binaries using the oldest supported NumPy.
+This means that projects build with NumPy 2.x are "magically" compatible with 1.x.
+It also means that projects no longer need to build their binaries using the oldest version of NumPy supported by a project.

 The release of NumPy 2.0 is the result of a collaborative and largely volunteer effort spanning many years and involving contributions from a diverse community of developers.
-Many of the changes above would not have been possible without grants and institutional sponsors enabling many of us to work on NumPy.
-These are the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, NASA, NVIDIA, Quansight Labs, and the Chan Zuckerberg Initiative.
+In addition, many of the changes above would not have been possible without funders and institutional sponsors enabling quite a few of us to work on NumPy as part of our day jobs.
+We'd like to acknowledge in particular: the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, NASA, NVIDIA, Quansight Labs, the Chan Zuckerberg Initiative, and Tidelift.

-We are excited about future improvements to NumPy some of which will be possible due to changes in NumPy 2.
-Let's continue to work together to improve NumPy and our ecosystem.
+We are excited about future improvements to NumPy that will be possible due to changes in NumPy 2.0.
+Let's continue to work together to improve NumPy and the scientific Python and PyData ecosystem!